raykotab/FirstGo/README.md

-# A first Go programming; getting to know the language.
+# A first Go programming, getting to know the language.